theroshanron/Agile-SD/JIRA/JIRA Level 2.md

   - Complete and integrated software is tested to evaluate the system's compliance with the specified requirements.
 - Exploratory testing:
   - Unscripted QA techniques used to discover unknown issues during and after the software development process.

+## Verification and validation
+- Verification:
+  - Process of evaluating work products of a development phase to determine whether they meet the specified requirements for that phase.
+- Validation:
+  - Process of evaluating software during or at the end of the development process to determine whether it satisfies the specified business requirements
+  - Accept or reject the functionalities.